wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/local-environment.md

 This guide describes the necessary steps to deploy Wazuh on a local Kubernetes environment (Microk8s, Minikube, Kind).

 Here we will describe the steps unique for a deployment on a local development scenario.
-For general knowledge read [instructions.md](instructions.md) as well which describes a deployment in more detail using an EKS cluster.
+For general knowledge read the EKS deployment guide [ref/getting-started/usage/usage.md](usage.md), it describes a deployment in more detail using an EKS cluster.

 Wazuh deployment includes Network policy configurations to restrict communication between pods.
-This guide was created using MiniKube and Calico as the CNI.
+This guide was created using Minikube and Calico as the CNI.

 ## Pre-requisites

-- Kubernetes cluster already deployed.
+- Kubernetes cluster running
+- kubectl installed and configured to connect to the cluster

 ### Resource requirements